morgwai/kevip/README.md

 `--password` / `PASSWORD` this can be any hard to guess string that will be used for internal communication between Kevip replicas.

+`--global-masquerade` / `GLOBAL_MASQUERADE` boolean that tells Kevip to setup a host-wide iptables `MASQUERADE` (ie: `iptables -t nat -A POSTROUTING -j MASQUERADE`) instead of targeted `SNAT` rule.
+This is necessary if the `TARGET` is also a VIP on the same machine, so for example for ingress mode.
+This may affect other services running on this machine though.
+In particular it breaks Kevip running in egress mode.

 It is possible to mix command line flags and env variables.
 If both are defined for any param, then command line takes precedence.

 For high availability reasons, you should be running 2-3 replicas of Kevip for each VIP.
 At any given moment only 1 of the replicas will be holding the VIP and if this replica goes down for whatever reason, 1 of the remaining ones will take over by the means of CARP/VRRP protocols.